newatoms/guides/get-clients/readme.md

 Leads that have been closed, either by a sale or disinterest.
 Here you can find all information gathered in the previous phases:

-* All information of the pervious stages
+* All information of the previous stages
 * A note on how and why the lead has been archived

 ## Iterations on the four stages of customer acquisition

-At new atoms we work with [achievables](../user-stories-guide/readme.md) to formulate our goals and manage our [workflow](../board-guide/readme.md).
+At New Atoms we work with a customer acquisition board (click customer acquisition in the navigation bar on the Interface).
 When you start working on a company in one of these stages it is key to move them to the next stage, just like you would with any other achievable.

 ## The end

-There you have it, you officially know as much (and maybe even more) about direct customer acquisition as we do!
 One last note before you will start world domination: remember that you are a person with your own amazing traits and personality.
 Never put them aside in order to convince someone to hire your service.
 If you stay true to who you are, working with the people that hire you will be a lot more fun.
 You also don't have to pretend you're someone you're not, which is not as much fun as one would think.